mattmorgante/laravel-vegaroo/readme.md

 - parse time, title, calories, etc into current db structure
-- to recipe add fields external (0 or 1), seo description a script can power an empire of relevant content, then just build community features on top of it Deadline = get 50 meals: Then you have an seo schedule vegan meals vegan recipes best vegan recipes
+- to recipe add fields external (0 or 1), seo description a script can power an empire of relevant content, then just build community features on top of it vegan meals vegan recipes best vegan recipes